-Students who will be living in resident halls on campus are considered "Resident Students" and are eligible to purchase a resident parking permit.
+Students who will be living in resident halls on campus are considered "Resident Students" and are eligible to purchase a resident (yellow) parking permit.
 Students who are not living in a resident hall on campus are not eligible to purchase a resident permit.
-(Students living in Cambridge, Fox Meadows, or Element Apartments are not eligible to purchase resident permits.
-They can purchase commuter permits, however commuter permits do not allow you to leave your vehicle parked in commuter lots overnight.)

 Six parking areas near residence halls are reserved Monday through Friday during the fall and spring semesters, for use only by resident parking permit holders.
-Resident permits are valid only in the assigned parking lot.
+Resident permits are valid only in the assigned parking lot that is printed on the yellow permit.
 All other parking permits are not valid in these resident areas.
 Resident parking permits are not valid in stalls that have signs posted "Reserved" or "Restricted".
-If you park in a metered stall, you must pay the meter.
+If you park in a metered (Passport Parking App) space, you must pay for the time parked in the space by downloading the app.
 Violators will be subject to tickets.

 If at anytime you cannot find an open stall in your lot you have purchased a permit for, you should call Parking Services during our business hours or UWW Police after hours (262-472-4660) to report you are unable to park in your designated lot.
 We will instruct you where to park so you do not receive an unwanted citation and ticket any violators.

-Students who will be living on campus during the summer should return the resident lot permit to Parking Services and obtain a valid permit for the summer at the current available pricing.
-Summer resident permits are not valid in reserved, restricted, or metered stalls and are restricted to the following resident lots:
+Students who will be living on campus during the summer should return the resident (yellow) permit to Parking Services and purchase a valid permit for the summer at the current available pricing.
+Summer resident permits are not valid in reserved, restricted, or metered (Passport Parking App) stalls and are restricted to the following resident lots:

 LOTS: 2R, 8, 17, 18, 19, 20, 22, 23

 Students who do not live in a resident hall on campus and will be driving to classes will purchase a South (orange) or North (brown) parking permit.
 Commuter student parking permits are only valid for parking in designated commuter parking lots in the academic and athletic areas of campus.
-Commuter permits are not valid in stalls that have signs posted "Reserved or Restricted".
-If you park in a metered stall, you must pay the meter.
-Violaters will be subject to tickets.
+Commuter permits are NOT valid in resident (yellow) parking lots, or any stalls that have signs posted "Reserved, Restricted, No Parking, or Passport".
+If you park in a metered (Passport Parking App) stall, you must pay for the time parked in the space by downloading the app.
+Violators will be subject to tickets.
 The commuter student permit fees are: